eram/ts-node-starter/README.md

 # ts-node-starter
-This is a Typescript starter project:
+This is a Typescript starter project meant to get you up and running with a NodeJS API or a micro-service project.
+The setup includes an HTTP server, REST APIs, a database, authentication, cluster support, and more.
+This setup is optimized for use in a container/k8s environment - dockerfile and YAMLs included.

+## features:
 - NodeJS v14+ / ES2020 environment
 - Typescript v4+ integrated into debugging and running.
 JS files are never created! [ts-node]
 - VSCode integration: debug code and tests with F5 etc.
-- Docker and Kubernetese config files:  service, deployment, job, config-maps and secrets.
+- Docker and Kubernetese config files: service, deployment, cron-job, config-maps and secrets.
 - Environment variables loaded from .env file [dotEnv].
 - Command-line option parser [commander].
 - App server intergated [koa].